remkop/picocli/README.md

-# picoCLI - A Command Line Interpreter in one file
+# picoCLI - the mighty tiny Command Line Interpreter

-When you need to parse command line arguments and you don't want to drag in an external dependency.

-A CLI framework in a single file, designed to be easy to include in your application _in source form_.
+A CLI framework in a single file, designed to be easy to include in your application _in source form_: allowing you to parse command line arguments without dragging in an external dependency.

+How it works: annotate your class and picoCLI initializes it from the command line arguments, converting the input to strongly typed data.
+Any option prefix style works, with special support for POSIX-style short groupable options.
+Generates online "usage" help.
+Can be configured to make option matching case-insensitive, and supports abbreviated options when unambiguous.

 ##Example